Active Inference and Epistemic Value in Graphical Models: Discussion

 As a generic variational inference procedure, the CBFE approach applies to arbitrary models.
 This allows researchers to investigate epistemics in a much wider class of models than previously available.
 One immediate avenue for further research is the integration of CBFE with predictive coding schemes \cite{bogacz_tutorial_2017,friston_predictive_2009,millidge_predictive_2020}.
 Predictive coding has so far been driven mainly by minimizing free energy in hierarchical models under the Laplace approximation.
 Here, the CBFE approach readily applies as well \cite{senoz_variational_2021}, allowing researchers to explore the effects of augmenting existing predictive coding models with epistemic components.

 The derivation of alternative functionals that preserve the desirable epistemic behavior of EFE optimization is an active research area \cite{tschantz_scaling_2020,sajid_bayesian_2021}.
-There have been several interesting proposals such as the Free Energy of the Expected Future \cite{millidge_whence_2020,tschantz_reinforcement_2020,hafner_action_2020} or Generalized Free Energy \cite{parr_generalised_2019}, as well as amortization strategies \cite{millidge_deep_2019,ueltzhoffer_deep_2018}.
-However, the approach for a majority of the alternative functionals is to facilitate epistemics by the same mutual information term utilized by EFE while finessing the remainder of the functional.
-Interestingly, the CBFE does not require an additional mutual information term to elicit epistemic behavior.
-Comparing behavior between the CBFE and other free energy objectives in varying settings might therefore prove an interesting avenue for future research.
+There have been several interesting proposals such as the Free Energy of the Expected Future \cite{millidge_whence_2020,tschantz_reinforcement_2020,hafner_action_2020} or Generalized Free Energy \cite{parr_generalised_2019}, as well as amortization strategies \cite{millidge_deep_2019,ueltzhoffer_deep_2018} and sophisticated schemes \cite{friston_sophisticated_2021}.
+Comparing behavior between the CBFE and other free energy objectives might therefore prove an interesting avenue for future research.

 In the original description of active inference, a policy precision is optimized during policy planning, and the policy for execution is sampled from a distribution of precision-weighted policies \cite{friston_active_2015}.
 The present paper does not consider precision optimization, and effectively assumes a large, fixed precision instead.
 In practice, this procedure consistently selects the policy with minimal free energy; see also \emph{maximum selection} (in terms of value) as described by \cite{schwobel_active_2018}.
 To accommodate for precision optimization, the CBFE objective might be extended with a temperature parameter, mimicking thermodynamic descriptions of free energy \cite{ortega_thermodynamics_2013}.
 Optimization of the temperature parameter might then relate to optimization of the policy precision, as often seen in biologically plausible formulations of AIF \cite{fitzgerald_dopamine_2015}.